iangalvez/jcheno21.github.io/lecture4.md

 * The <b>if-ladder</b> can get really messy, so pay extra attention to the number and relative positions of <code>if</code> and <code>else</code>

-* Let's say we have a program that asks the user to make a choice from one to five
+* Let's say we have a program that asks the user to make a choice from one to five:

 ```cpp